 With high magnification, the 50 mm objective lens provides you with a clear and detailed view even through shadows and low lights.
 As a result, you can observe the elusive birds.

-Space stations or the human-made satellites of the orbits around the earth can be seen by the 10×0 binoculars.
+Space stations or human-made satellites that orbit around the earth can be seen by 10×0 binoculars.
 You can observe the view as well as the movements of these satellites.

 Binoculars with a magnification greater than 10x

 The binoculars with higher magnification are used by professionals to observe highly detailed long distant objects.
 For example, by 20x magnification power, you can examine the detailed view of the satellite Moon.
 Though the higher magnification-based binoculars provide a narrow field of view.
 So that you can use a tripod for comfortable observation.